What Is a BBA? Guide to the Bachelor of Business Administration

 BBA vs. BSBA: What's the difference?

 Some people who want to study business administration opt to earn a Bachelor of Science in Business Administration or a BSBA.
 The main difference is that a BSBA is more of a specialized degree.
 While both degrees can prepare you for the business world, to become an entrepreneur, or to move up within a company, a BSBA focuses more on certain aspects of a particular field or skill.
 Your BSBA may be geared specifically towards a type of business administration, like health care or law, or it may focus on honing particular skills, like finance or accounting.
 You might also concentrate on specific business models rather than general aspects of business.
-Another difference is that the BSBA may focus more on math, technology, and analytics, while a BBA involves more liberal arts.
+Another difference is that a BSBA may focus more on math, technology, and analytics, while a BBA involves more liberal arts.

 Placeholder